Javascript Menu by Deluxe-Tree.com

 If you are not real familiar with Bangkok, if you don't have a lot of time & energy to burn, and especially if you want to find the best home, then you may want to consult a housing specialist who maintains a database of the good quality condominiums and serviced apartment buildings and keeps updated on the available units in each, as well as good houses in the metro region.
 Such as us at Prado Property Co., Ltd.

-We have a number of Thai agents who each specialize in their own region, and we also liberally "co-agent" with other agents operating in those areas.
+We have a number of Thai agents who each specialize in their own region, and we also liberally "co-agent" with other agents who specialize in their own area within the vast Bangkok metropolis.
+I often give the general advice, and then hand people over to the agent(s) of one or more regions.

 Unlike in some countries, the vast majority of Thai owners of condos and houses do not sign an exclusive agreement with any real estate company, but instead just advertise their homes in various other ways.
 Professional real estate companies have networks of people who maintain private, in-house listings of condos/houses/other properties -- usually nonexclusive -- which are very dynamic.
 The best real estate agencies have fulltime employees who also liberally coagent with experts in the different subregions of the vast Bangkok region, to give home shoppers the best selection.